sikuli/sieveable/README.md

   ```

 # Usage
-- The server should be running at: http://localhost:3000
+The server should be running at: http://localhost:3000

-  - We can now send an HTTTP GET request to query Sieveable.
-For example, to find apps that have the word "Google" in their title and has a RelativeLayout with a Button child, we can send the following HTTP GET request using *curl*:
+We can now send an HTTTP GET request to query Sieveable.
+For example, to find apps that have the word "Google" in their title, have a RelativeLayout with a Button child, and obtain their star ratings, we can send the following HTTP GET request using *curl*:

   ```shell
   curl -G "http://localhost:3000/q" --data-urlencode \